 - Programs with special academic or student needs may require that course materials be purchased by the student. - 2.
-Consumable items will be purchased by the student. - 3.
-All rented items must be returned to the college by the close of hours on the fifth college business day after the last day of final exams.
-Beginning on the sixth day, students will be charged new retail price of unreturned rentals. - Students will be charged new retail price for defaced or damaged books. - 5.
-Students with unreturned course materials will be restricted from receiving transcripts, restricted from renting items and restricted from any further registration activity until all fines are paid.
+Printed and electronic workbooks and course supplies will be purchased by the student.

+- 3. All rented items must be returned to the college by the day the semester closes, which is the day following the last day of finals.
+Beginning the following day, students will be charged new retail price of unreturned rentals.
+Textbook return deadlines are published on the Laker Calendar and are shown on the student booklist.
+After the period mentioned above, any textbooks that have not been returned to the Bookstore will become the property of the students and the total cost for those books will be added to the student's bill.
+At that time, books can no longer be returned to the Bookstore and any future financial aid, scholarships, or student loans may be held or applied against these charges. - 4.
+Students will be charged new retail price for defaced or damaged books. - 5.
+Students with unreturned course materials may be restricted from receiving transcripts, restricted from renting items and restricted from any further registration activity until all fines are paid.